 - if you have inbuilt Google Assistant or Alexa in your speaker, you can even control your tv with your voice.

-Check first whether your TV has bluetooth speaker, if it does, than you can connect to your speakers.
+Check first in your TV settings, and see if there is an option to connect to Bluetooth speaker, if it does, than you can connect to your speakers.

 And guess what?
 The steps in connecting a smart TV to a Bluetooth speaker are straightforward procedures, even though various brands of smart TVs may vary in their approach.

 Top Televisions That Work With Bluetooth Speakers

 Most smart TVs usually have a Bluetooth connectivity feature included.
 In this case, a direct connection via Bluetooth to your speaker can be achieved.
 At the same time, some others will require you to purchase an adapter before it works.

 Below is a list of top televisions that work with Bluetooth speakers and the steps on how to connect them.

 Most Samsung modern TVs support Bluetooth connectivity.
 So simply

 - Tap on the Home button on the remote and click on “Settings” >> “Sound” >> “Sound Option.”

 - From the prompt displayed, select an audio device on the list and click OK on the Speakers list (Bluetooth)